-Is increasing your Arabic language capabilities a priority for your business?
+Is increasing your Arabic language capabilities through translation a priority for your business?
 Read this post to find out why it’s an important language for many UK companies and organisations.

 Arabic is the fourth most important language for UK government, businesses, organisations and individuals, identified by The British Council in the Languages for the Future report.
 This is a change from the previous report in 2013, which ranked Arabic in second place.
 However, although it’s dropped a couple of places it is still a very important language for global success.